Written by Dr. Keri Chiappino, DC DACNB BCN

 How will you know if neurofeedback can work for you?

 A Quantitative Electroencephalogram (QEEG) is a brain map that measures your brainwave activity.
 It is this objective test that helps us determine which ADHD patients can be helped with neurofeedback.
+A qEEG (ADHD brain map) reveals exactly which brainwave patterns are driving your symptoms.
 If your dysregulation patterns match the symptoms you wish to see improved then neurofeedback can be a viable option.
-If there is no evidence of dysregulation then neurofeedback would not be an option for you.
+If there is no evidence of dysregulation then neurofeedback would not be an option for you. .
 It is worth noting that according to the FDA there are no reported side effects with neurofeedback.
-In fact, many patients choose to use neurofeedback to improve their performance and many athletes are hopping on board to gain an edge.
 Neurofeedback may not only remediate your ADHD symptoms but also provide a long-term solution for your condition and improve your overall well-being.

 References and Research